YuanXun9834/SG_Routing_UI_LinYuanXun/docs/User_Stories/User_Stories.md

 ### Acceptance Criteria

 1. The control panel is clearly organized with sections for different features
+2. The control panel has a modern gradient header with the application title
+3. The control panel can be collapsed to the left, showing only a floating expand button
+4. When collapsed, the map expands to fill the entire screen with no borders or gaps
+5. A floating expand button (▶) appears in the top-left when the panel is collapsed
-2. Input fields have appropriate labels and placeholders
+6. Input fields have appropriate labels and placeholders
-3. Buttons have clear, descriptive text
+7. Buttons have clear, descriptive text with modern gradient styling
-4. The UI provides visual feedback for user actions (hover states, active states)
+8. The UI provides visual feedback for user actions (hover states, active states, smooth animations)
-5. Loading states are indicated with disabled buttons or loading indicators
+9. Loading states are indicated with disabled buttons or loading indicators
-6. The layout is clean and not cluttered
+10. The layout uses modern card-based design with shadows and rounded corners
-7. Colors are used consistently (blue for primary actions, red for blockages, etc.)
+11. Colors use a consistent purple gradient theme (#667eea to #764ba2)
-8. The interface is responsive and works on different screen sizes
+12. The interface is responsive and works on different screen sizes
-9. The map and control panel are properly sized and do not overlap incorrectly
+13. The map and control panel are properly sized and do not overlap incorrectly
+14. Smooth transitions and animations enhance the user experience
+15. Custom scrollbars with gradient styling match the theme

 ---